OpenF2/F2/README.md

 ### Build F2

-For those wishing to contribute back to F2, we've included a `build.js` file in the project which contains the logic for compiling F2.js and the documentation.
-The build script runs on [Node.js](http://nodejs.org/), and has a few dependencies.
-To install, `cd` to your `F2\build` folder, and run the following commands in npm:
+For those wishing to contribute back to F2, we've included a `build` file in the project which contains the logic for compiling F2.js and the specification docs.
+The build script runs on [Node.js](http://nodejs.org/) and has a few dependencies.
+To install, `cd` to your `F2/build` folder, and run the following commands in npm:

 `$> npm install uglify-js wrench fs-extra yuidocjs optimist handlebars`